-PRMF P Initiatives - Position Parks & Recreation for Success Timing RPAs Wards Lead Divisions 6-16.
-Reduce the number of single pad arenas with a preferred strategy of repurposing the Jim Archdekin arena to support enhanced aquatics and fitness services (see PRMP Initiative #2-2).
+PRM P Initiatives - Position Parks & Recreation for Success Timing RPAs Wards Lead Divisions 6-16.
+Reduce the number of single pad arenas .
 The City should monitor the ability of existing arenas to accommodate greater use and accordingly determine whether the three remaining single-pad arenas should be repurposed, consolidated into an existing or future multi-pad arena, or if a return to 20 ice pads is warranted.
 Short to Medium-Term To be determined To be determined Recreation Building, Design & Construction 6-17.
-In response to increased demand for Peel Village Golf Course , continue to monitor onsite amenities to maintain the quality of experience and investigate opportunities for enhancement.
-Ongoing RPA H Ward 3 - Recreation 6-18.
-Undertake a review of the City's concession services and food and beverage offerings within community centres to determine ways to increase service efficiency and explore potential for third party delivery Medium-Term Not applicable Not applicable - Recreation 6-19.
-Identify where Brampton's 'Secret Shopper Program' may need to be expanded based on current conditions and/or upcoming capital facility expansion or the construction of new facilities.
-Ongoing Not applicable Not applicable - Recreation 6-20 At the time of building or redeveloping community centres, consider dedicated space for childcare providers to continue support for co-located services for residents and reinforce the community hub model.
+In response to increased demand for Peel Village Golf Course , continue to monitor onsite amenities to maintain the quality of experience and investigate opportunities for enhancement Ongoing RPA H Ward 3 - Recreation 6-18.
+Undertake a review of the City's concession services and food and beverage offerings within community centres to determine ways to increase service efficiency and explore potential for third party delivery.
+Medium-Term Not applicable Not applicable - Recreation 6-19.
+Identify where Brampton's 'Mystery Shopper Program' may need to be expanded based on current conditions and/or upcoming capital facility expansion or the construction of new facilities.
+Ongoing Not applicable Not applicable - Recreation 6-20.
+At the time of building or redeveloping community centres, consider dedicated space for childcare providers to continue support for co-located services for residents and reinforce the community hub model.
 To be determined To be determined To be determined - Recreation 6-21.
-Continue to monitor the operations and programming of the Chinguacousy Park Ski Hill to determine its future role along with evaluating potential operating efficiencies that could be realized through a third-party operator, altering municipal program offerings, or repurposing the asset to another recreational use Ongoing RPA G Ward 8 - Recreation
+Continue to monitor the operations and programming of the Chinguacousy Park Ski Hill to determine its future role along with evaluating potential operating efficiencies that could be realized through a third-party operator, altering municipal program offerings, or repurposing the asset to another recreational use.
+Ongoing RPA G Ward 7 - Recreation

-PRM P Initiatives - Realize the Potential of the PRMP Timing RPAs Wards Lead Divisions 7-1.
+PRMP Initiatives - Realize the Potential of the PRMP Timing RPAs Wards Lead Divisions 7-1.
 Prepare a Parks and Recreation Facility Implementation Strategy based on the recommendations of the PRMP that identifies the logical order of implementation for the facilities proposed.
-The order of implementation should take into consideration the City's capital facility renewal needs in addition to proposed new facilities.
-Short-Term All All Recreation Parks, Maintenance & Forestry Building Design & Construction Finance 7-2.
+The order of implementation should take into consideration the City's capital facility renewal needs in addition to proposed new facilities Short-Term All All Recreation Parks, Maintenance & Forestry Building, Design & Construction Finance 7-2.
 Prepare a Funding Plan that identifies capital and operating implications associated with the PRMP Initiatives along with an identification of funding capabilities and potential funding sources.
 Use this Funding Plan to inform the Parks & Recreation Facility Implementation Strategy (per PRMP Initiative #7-1) and municipal budgeting exercises.
-Short-Term Not applicable Not applicable Finance Recreation Parks, Maintenance & Forestry Building Design & Construction 7-3.
-Ensure the PRMP Implementation Strategy aligns with the recommendations specified in the City of Brampton Service Area Asset Management Plan , to aid in identifying ongoing gaps between service areas, demand, and asset maturity.
-Ongoing To be determined To be determined Recreation Parks, Maintenance & Forestry Facilities Operations & Maintenance Building, Construction & Design 7-4.
+Short-Term Not applicable Not applicable Finance Recreation Parks, Maintenance & Forestry Building, Design & Construction 7-3.
+Ensure the PRMP Implementation Strategy aligns with the recommendations specified in the City of Brampton Service Area Asset Management Plan, to aid in identifying ongoing gaps between service areas, demand, and asset maturity.
+Ongoing To be determined To be determined Recreation Parks, Maintenance & Forestry Facilities Operations & Maintenance Building, Design & Construction 7-4.
 Augment parkland dedication practices to maximize land conveyance through the Planning Act using alternative strategies and mechanisms such as purchase/lease, land exchanges, partnerships, land banking, reallocation of surplus lands, etc. Ongoing Not applicable Not applicable Parks, Maintenance & Forestry Planning & Development 7-5.
 Undertake a comprehensive 5-year update of the PRMP to reflect future market conditions, re-engage community groups and the public, and inform subsequent updates to the capital budgets, Development Charges and Community Benefits Charges Studies.
-Medium- Term Not applicable Not applicable Recreation Parks, Maintenance & Forestry mbpc 1
+Medium-Term Not applicable Not applicable Recreation Parks, Maintenance & Forestry of Planning Excellence